How to update your catalog data

 • permanentid

-• A catalog’s product, variant, or availability object type field
+• Product, variant, or availability object type fields

-Object types and ID fields may vary depending on your configuration.
+Object types and ID fields may vary depending on your catalog configuration.

 To perform a partial document update, you must first create an Amazon S3 file container.